HaugrNet/eds/README.md

 ## Security Features

-Besides, encrypting all data stored, the EDS also has a number of features to ensure that the security is as high as it can be, considering that it can be deployed in a "hostile" environment.
+Besides encrypting all data stored, the EDS also has a number of features to ensure that the security is as high as it can be, considering that it can be deployed in a "hostile" environment.

-* MasterKey - The MasterKey is used to encrypt and decrypt various information, and it must be set during startup, since it is not persisted anywhere.
+* MasterKey – The MasterKey is used to encrypt and decrypt various information, and it must be set during startup, since it is not persisted anywhere.
-* Invalidate Accounts, this allows a member to force the keys to be replaced internally, so it is possible to log in and view Circles, but it will not be possible to extract data, as the keys are not the same as the ones, which was used in the Circles.
+* Invalidate Accounts, this allows a member to force the keys to be replaced internally, so it is possible to log in and view Circles.
+However, it will not be possible to extract data, as the keys are different from the ones that were used in the Circles.
-* Data Corruption checks, to verify if there has been alterations to encrypted data, which may result in inability to properly extract information.
+* Data Corruption checks to verify if there have been alterations to encrypted data, which may result in inability to properly extract information.

 ## Release Plan